rvehall/countdown-vue/README.md

 ### Caution

-Please don't provide any confusing date format since it has no dependency to Moment.js or any other date helpers.
+Please don't provide any confusing date format since it has no dependency to Moment.js or any other date helpers.# countdown-vue